Charles XV: Issue

 By his wife, Louise of the Netherlands, Charles had two children, a son who died in infancy and a daughter who married the King of Denmark.
-The early death of his only legitimate son meant that he was succeeded on the throne of Sweden by his younger brother Oscar II.
+The early death of Charles's only legitimate son meant that he was succeeded on the thrones of Sweden and Norway by his younger brother Oscar II.

-Charles also sired an illegitimate son, Carl Johan Bolander, (4 February 1854 – 28 July 1903), the father of Bishop Nils Bolander, and daughter, Ellen Svensson Hammar (28 October 1865 – 1931), and it has been widely rumored that he had many more extramarital children.
+Charles also sired an illegitimate son, Carl Johan Bolander, (4 February 1854 – 28 July 1903), the father of Bishop Nils Bolander, and daughter, Ellen Svensson Hammar (28 October 1865 – 1931), and it has been widely rumored that Charles had many more extramarital children.

+A few weeks before Charles's death, his daughter Louise (then Crown Princess of Denmark) gave birth to her second son, Prince Carl of Denmark.
+In 1905, Prince Carl ascended to the throne of Norway with the regnal name Haakon VII, thus becoming Charles's successor in that country.

 No subsequent king of Sweden to this day is Charles's descendant.
-However, his descendants are or have been on the thrones of Denmark, Luxembourg, Greece, Belgium and Norway.
-A few weeks before Charles's death, his daughter Louise (then the Crown Princess of Denmark) gave birth to her second son.
-The young Prince of Denmark became christened as grandfather Charles's namesake.
-In 1905 this grandson, Prince Carl of Denmark, ascended the throne of Norway, becoming thus his maternal grandfather's successor in that country, and assumed the reign name Haakon VII.
-The present king, Harald V of Norway, is Charles's great-great-grandson, through his father and mother.
+However, his descendants are on the thrones of Denmark, Luxembourg, Belgium and Norway.